iyiolacak/local-loop/README.md

-# Productivity at Localhost
+# Local Loop | Productivity at Localhost

 A **local-first**, **frictionless**, gamified productivity tool.
 From intention to impact in a single line and no plans, no pause, just progress.

-Drop the chore of to-do lists **Inspired by the flow state and reward loops of gaming (e.g., League of Legends)**, Productivity\@Localhost requires **zero task maintenance**, you simply type what you did or want to do, hit Enter, and get instant XP and feedback.
+Drop the chore of to-do lists **Inspired by the flow state and reward loops of gaming (e.g., League of Legends)**, Local Loop requires **zero task maintenance**, you simply type what you did or want to do, hit Enter, and get instant XP and feedback.

-Productivity@Localhost lives right in your browser—no backend, no telemetry, so every action is private, persistent, and lightning-fast.
+Local Loop lives right in your browser—no backend, no telemetry, so every action is private, persistent, and lightning-fast.
 Simply type what you did
 ---

 ## 🎯 Key Features